· Updated

 Air quality data is most useful when your audience understands what they are looking at.
 Showing the wrong index for your region leads to confusion: a European visitor used to the EAQI's named bands might read a US AQI number as healthier than their own scale would call it, or vice versa.

 By choosing the right index for your audience, you make your air quality data immediately useful rather than requiring visitors to learn an unfamiliar scale.
+And since the number is only ever a translation of the PM2.5 concentration your sensor measures — the same laser-counting technique we cover in how weather station sensors work — you lose nothing by switching indices later.

-See your air quality on your site
+See your air quality on your own site

 Pro Weather